Frequently Asked Questions

 What grades are you opening?

-In the 2025/26 school year, we will open 1st grade in elementary school, grades 6 and 8 in junior school (corresponding to the first and second years of a multi-year grammar school).
+In the 2026/27 school year, we will open 1st grade in elementary school, grade 6 in junior school (corresponding to the first and second years of a multi-year grammar school).

 Junior high grade